 Race and Ethnic Studies Minor

-Facilitate understanding of how the social constructions of race affect the social fabric of our historical and contemporary world; Enhance students' abilities to appreciate differences and to actively and critically engage in civic responsibilities, especially with respect to social justice; Prepare students to negotiate an increasingly interconnected world and apply their education in a wide range of occupations; Gain exposure to the theories and methods of ethnic studies; Compare representations of borderlands, hybridity, migration, and diaspora from different cultures to comprehend how national boundaries, as well as local, national, and transnational cultures and politics, affect the constitution of racial and ethnic categories.
+Facilitate understanding of how the social constructions of race affect the social fabric of our historical and contemporary world; enhance students' abilities to appreciate differences and to actively and critically engage in civic responsibilities, especially with respect to social justice; prepare students to negotiate an increasingly interconnected world and apply their education in a wide range of occupations; gain exposure to the theories and methods of ethnic studies; and compare representations of borderlands, hybridity, migration and diaspora from different cultures to comprehend how national boundaries, as well as local, national, and transnational cultures and politics, affect the constitution of racial and ethnic categories.

 Classes for the RES minor are housed in a variety of departments in the College of Liberal Arts, offering students a truly interdisciplinary experience.